-In addition to Community Groups, House Leaders are responsible for collecting and distributing house points and showing visitors around the school.
+House Leaders are responsible for collecting their weekly house point scores and showing visitors around the school (but not at the present time).
 House Leaders undertake this responsibility for two terms; a new set of House Leaders are selected at Christmas for Terms 3 & 4, and at Easter for Terms 5 & 6.

 The school also has four Year 6 pupils who have been chosen as Ambassadors for the school.
 These four pupils work hard to undertake a range of duties, including showing visitors around the school, taking part in staff interviews etc.

-The new House Captains for this academic year were announced in Service this morning.
+The new House Leaders were announced this morning.
 They are:

 Congratulations and well done!

-School Council representatives will be elected by their classmates after giving campaign speeches.
-All candidates will need to speak eloquently and give reasons as to why they would be good representatives for their class.
-Deputy School Council members will also be appointed.
+School Council representatives were elected by their classmates after giving campaign speeches.
+All candidates needed to speak eloquently and give reasons as to why they would be good representatives for their class.
+Deputy School Council members were appointed.
 It is a democratic process, using a secret ballot, just like real elections.

-School Council will then meet fortnightly with Mrs Elskamp (Week A Tuesday lunchtimes) to discuss opportunities to raise money for different charities and broaden experiences for all children at Golden Valley.
+School Council then meet fortnightly with Mrs Elskamp (Week B Wednesday lunchtimes) to discuss opportunities to raise money for different charities and broaden experiences for all children at Golden Valley.
 Previous successes have been running 'Bring a Book, Swap a Book' events and making items such as bookmarks, badges and key-rings to see to raise money for charities.
 Charities previously supported are: 'Cancer Research UK,' 'Make a Wish,' 'Water aid,' 'UNICEF,' and 'CLIC Sargent.'

-One of School Council's first fund-raising events will be to run a 'Bring a Book, Swap a Book' event.
+One of School Council's first fund-raising events is to run a 'Bring a Book, Swap a Book' event.
 In the past, these events have been successful in not only raising money, but also the profile of reading at home and sharing the love of books.
-The whole school will participate, having the opportunity to bring a book that they have already read and swap it for a new book.
-Small pocket money items may also be on sale to raise money.
+The whole school participate, having the opportunity to bring a book that they have already read and swap it for a new book.

-School Council members will report back to their own classes and also to KS1 classes and bring ideas for future events to meetings.
-It is also a forum to allow children to bring up points for discussion, for example "could we have a lunchtime homework club?" and "could we plant a tree to celebrate the school's 40th anniversary?"
+School Council members report back to their own classes and also to KS1 classes and bring ideas for future events to meetings.
+It is also a forum to allow children to bring up points for discussion, for example "could we have a lunchtime homework club?" and "how can we improve our learning environment?"
 All ideas are discussed and passed to Mr Lynch and as many as possible are actioned.
 Previous successes are installing an outside clock in the KS2 playground, having sharing events throughout the school and having ketchup on a Friday for school lunches!